My lungs are burning as I gasp for breath in the thin mountain air of Mount Kinabalu in Malaysian Borneo.

-Am I actually capable of making it to the summit of South East Asia’s Highest Peak?
+Am I actually capable of making it to the summit of one of South East Asia’s Highest Peaks?

-This 4095 metre mammoth is a 2-hour bus ride from Kota Kinabalu, the capital of Sabah, Malaysian Borneo’s northern province.
+This 4095-meter (13,431 feet) mammoth mountain is a 2-hour bus ride from Kota Kinabalu, the capital of Sabah, Malaysian Borneo’s northern province.

 Left alone on the side of the road, we haul our packs onto our backs and walk anxiously towards the Mount Kinabalu park headquarters to book our trek.

-Rolling mountains of dense jungle under a vibrant blue sky blanketed with fluffy white clouds is a wondrous site.
+A wondrous sit of rolling mountains of dense jungle under a vibrant blue sky blanketed with fluffy white clouds greets us.

 Sunset on Mount Kinabalu

-The mood is festive, but there is no staying up late, the summit push starts early and we need all the rest we can get.
+But there is no staying up late or partying.
+The summit push starts early and we need all the rest we can get.